 For the outcome of discontinuation due to adverse events, we conducted an NMA of trials including participants with obesity alone and excluded trials of participants with obesity and diabetes mellitus.
-The discontinuation NMA included more trials than in the efficacy NMAs as we did not exclude trials that included IBT programs as part of the lifestyle component of the trial arms.
+The discontinuation NMA included a wider set of trials than in the efficacy NMAs and did not exclude trials that included IBT programs in addition to the interventions.
 The NMA of discontinuation due to adverse events is reported below, and the network diagram is presented in the Supplement.